moby/moby/docs/sources/articles/dockerfile_best-practices.md

 added.
 Adding a separate tag, as recommended above, will help mitigate this by allowing the `Dockerfile` author to make a choice.

-## Examples For Official Repositories
+## Examples for official repositories

 These Official Repos have exemplary `Dockerfile`s: